 public final class IndexCollection extends java.util.AbstractList<IndexValue> implements java.util.List<IndexValue>, java.io.Externalizable

-s which may be used to query the StateServer object
+A List of IndexValues which may be used to query the StateServer object

 store for the set of objects with metadata matching the (positional) values specified in the

-s where the length is defined by
+IndexCollections are fixed-length Lists where the length is defined by

 the StateServer implementation.
 Not all index positions need have values.
 That is, an

-may be sparsely filled in.
+IndexCollection may be sparsely filled in.

-Since the index position of an item in an IndexCollection
+Since the index position of an item in an IndexCollection is semantically key, this

-implementation does not support List.add(E)
+List implementation does not support List.add(E) or List.remove(java.lang.Object)

-by resetting the value in all index
+operations.
+It does support List.clear() by resetting the value in all index

-.
+positions to null.
 Similarly, it supports selective clearing via

-clearRange(int, int)
+clearRange(int, int).

-Modifier and Type | Field and Description |
+| Modifier and Type | Field and Description |

 static int |